RCOSDP/weko/docs/community/maintainers-guide/overview.rst

 - Participate in feature development, bug fixing and proactively verfies if nightly builds are failing.
-- Be the domain expert on a specific topic (e.g. know the architecture of a module and how it fits into the rest of Invenio).
+- Be the domain expert on a specific topic (e.g. know the architecture of a module and how it fits into the rest of WEKO3).
 - Help scout for and train for potential new maintainers.

 What is an architect?
 ---------------------
-Architects are like normal maintainers, they just maintain many more repositories and have larger overview over the Invenio architecture and ecosystem.
-Architects shapes and drives the overall Invenio technical architecture.
+Architects are like normal maintainers, they just maintain many more repositories and have larger overview over the WEKO3 architecture and ecosystem.
+Architects shapes and drives the overall WEKO3 technical architecture.

 **Tasks (in addition to maintainer tasks):**

 - Provide mentorship for maintainers.
-- Determine the overall Invenio architecture and ecosystem and ensure coherence thoughout the Invenio development.
+- Determine the overall WEKO3 architecture and ecosystem and ensure coherence thoughout the WEKO3 development.
-- Be the Invenio experts and know of use cases and interdependencies between different modules.
+- Be the WEKO3 experts and know of use cases and interdependencies between different modules.
 - Signs off on new releases in their respective repositories.